automl/symbolic-explanations-hpo/README.md

 1. Run the Bayesian optimization-powered hyperparameter optimization tool SMAC and collect (a) the meta-data consisting of the evaluated configurations and their performance and (b) the final surrogate model.
-2. Learn a symbolic regression model on either (a) the collected meta-data, or (b) randomly sampled configurations, which are evaluated using the `True` cost function, or (c) randomly sampled configurations, whose performance is estimated using the Gaussian process.
+2. Learn a symbolic regression model on either (a) the collected meta-data, or (b) randomly sampled configurations, which are evaluated using the true cost function, or (c) randomly sampled configurations, whose performance is estimated using the Gaussian process.

+### Run Settings

+Which models and datasets should be included in the experiments can be defined in `utils/hpobench_utils`.
+By default, 8 datasets and 5 models are included.
+For each model and dataset, one hyperparameter-combination is evaluated.
+This can be adapted by modifying the parameter `max_hp_comb` inside the run scripts.

+The argument `job_id`, which can be passed to the run scripts, is an index to iterate over all models, hyperparameter-combinations, and datasets.

+By default, the experiments are run for one parsimony coefficient (0.0001).
+To run the symbolic explanation with multiple values for the parsimony coefficient, more values can be added to the `parsimony_coefficient_space` defined in the run script.

 ### Collection of Training Samples for the Symbolic Regression